devByByron/AI-For-Everyone/README.md

 **Data Science:** This is about using data to find useful information — like patterns, trends, or answers to questions — so that businesses can make smarter decisions.

+**Workflow of Data Science Project**

+**1. Collect Data:**
+This is the first step, where you gather useful information — like:
+- How many people visit a website
+- Where they’re from
+- What they click on

+The goal is to understand how users behave so you can learn what’s working and what’s not.

+**2. Analyze Data:**
+Once you have the data, the next step is to study it carefully.
+You look for patterns, trends, or problems.
+For example:
+- Are high shipping costs causing fewer sales?
+- Do people shop more during holidays?
+- This helps businesses figure out what’s helping or hurting their performance — and what they can improve.